klis87/redux-requests/packages/redux-saga-requests/README.md

 import axios from 'axios';
 import { takeLatest } from 'redux-saga/effects';
 import { createRequestInstance, sendRequest } from 'redux-saga-requests';
-import axiosDriver from 'redux-saga-requests-axios'; // or a different driver
+import { createDriver } from 'redux-saga-requests-axios'; // or a different driver

 const FETCH_BOOKS = 'FETCH_BOOKS';